Suryanshu-Pugla/INDE-577--Data-Science-Machine-Learning/Supervised Learning/7. Regression Trees/Readme.md

 1. Copy the project code into a Python file or Jupyter Notebook.
 2. Install the required libraries using the command above.
 3. Run the script.
+4. Ensure the Wholesale Customers Dataset is in the working directory or update the file path in the script.

 **Output**:
 - Mean Squared Error (MSE) and R² Score.